moerv9/sentiment/docs/6_Trading.md

 ### Different Sandbox Prices
 The biggest challenge came with the sandbox.
 All the trading worked perfectly, but it was weird to see that the first trade of 250 $ equalled a BTC amount of 0.06, which would be more than 1300 $.
 This didn't make any sense.

-Since these different prices were not prone to bitcoin alone, but all coins had different prices in the sandbox, the Kucoin Support was contacted.
+Since these different prices were not prone to Bitcoin alone, but all coins had different prices in the sandbox, the Kucoin Support was contacted.

 The answer (figure 21), confirmed that the prices in the sandbox are just different, and another solution was needed.